davidwest/FluidDbClient/README.md

 DbRegistry.Register(acmeDb, northwindDb);
 ```

 **Important** : by convention, the first database registered is considered the *default database*.
-When using queries and commands (see below) that target the *default database*, a type parameter is not necessary.
+When using queries and commands that target the *default database* (see below), a type parameter is not necessary.

 And that's it.
 Once `DbRegistry.Register` is invoked, it cannot be called again while the application is running.